 Previously, Low worked as a program manager for the Chamber Foundation Corporate Citizenship Center, a 501(c)3 nonprofit affiliate dedicated to advancing the positive role of business in society.
 Before that, she worked as a staffer at the U.S. House of Representatives.
 Low started her career as a social work case manager at UPMC in Erie, Pennsylvania.

 Low received a Bachelor of Arts degree in social work with a concentration in policy from Mercyhurst University in Pennsylvania.
 She received a certificate in project management from the University of Virginia Darden School of Business.
 Low was a 2014-2015 education policy fellow at the Institute for Educational Leadership in Washington D.C. and a 2018 graduate from the Institute for Organization Management (IOM).
-Originally from Buffalo, New York; she, her husband, and their dog, Harry Truman, live in Old Town Alexandria, Virginia with their dog, Harry Truman.
+Originally from Buffalo, New York; she, her husband, and their son, Teddy live in Old Town Alexandria, Virginia with their dog, Harry Truman.